CQP Logo

 QSO number = contact serial number starting with 1 for the first contact, progressing to 2 for the next contact, and so on.
 It is unnecessary to send leading zeros in the QSO number.

-New: How to log a county-line QSO in N1MM+, N3FJP, and Writelog.
+How to log a county-line QSO in N1MM+, N3FJP, and Writelog.
 Click HERE

 QSO POINTS: